kide-vm/kide/README.md

-#Salama
+# Salama

 Salama is about native code generation in and of ruby.

-In is done.
+It is probably best to read the book first.

+Currently the work is to get the styetm to bootstrap, ie produce and executable that does what the ruby code says.

+Later that executable nneds to extend itself, but to do so cwill be able to use the same code.

+## Done

-### Step 1 - Assembly
+### Assembly

 Produce binary that represents code.
 Traditionally called assembling, but there is no need for an external file representation.

-Ie only in ruby code do i want to create machine code.

 Most instructions are in fact assembling correctly.
 Meaning i have tests, and i can use objbump to verify the correct assembler code is disasembled